deadpixi/ergex/README.md

 Push-orientation is rare; the only major example I'm aware of is [HyperScan](https://hyperscan.io).
 Being able to read from streams (in a pull fashion) is more common but still relatively rare.

+Ergex comes with a novel implementation of the Aho-Corasick algorithm that is likewise push-oriented.

 #### Simultaneous Matching
 Ergex supports matching arbitrarily many expressions *simultaneously*.